bids-standard/bids-specification/src/common-principles.md

 instead of specified with an `n/a` value, or included as an empty file (for example an empty `events.tsv` file with only the headers included).

+## Dataset naming

+BIDS does not prescribe a particular naming scheme for directories containing individual BIDS datasets.
+However, it is RECOMMENDED to use a short descriptive name that reflects the content of the dataset, avoid spaces in the name, and use hyphens to separate words.
+BIDS datasets embedded within a larger BIDS dataset MAY follow some convention (see e.g. [Storage of derived datasets](#storage-of-derived-datasets)).

 ## Filesystem structure

 Data for each subject are placed in subdirectories named "`sub-<label>`",